jukent/geocat-scratch/polymesh/README.md

 -----------------

-# Python tool for visualizing unstructured grids as polygon meshes
+# Python tool for representing unstructrued grids as polygon meshes

 ## Unstructured Grids
 [short background about unstructrued grids and UXarray]